Devastating Wildfires Force California's Largest Utility To Plan Sale Of Gas Assets

 In June, the state's fire agency, Cal Fire, determined that PG&E power equipment was responsible for sparking at least a dozen major fires across Northern California in 2017.
 And now, regulators are investigating whether PG&E equipment sparked November's Camp Fire, the deadliest and most destructive in state history.

-The company could end up having to pay billions from legal action stemming from the 2017 and 2018 wildfires.
+The company could end up having to pay billions from legal action stemming from the 2017 and 2018 wildfire seasons.

-Equity analysts project PG&E's damages from the wildfires could exceed PG&E's market value and its insurance coverage.
+Equity analysts project that PG&E's damages from the wildfires could exceed PG&E's market value and its insurance coverage.
 One Citigroup analyst estimates the company could be on the hook for up to $15 billion in damages.

 Insurance companies Allstate, State Farm and USAA have filed lawsuits against PG&E, blaming the utility for the Camp Fire.